cbworden/shake-doc/_sources/technical_guide.txt

 produce the map and scale.
 Note, however, that while the mapping of ground motion to intensity varies, the mapping of color to intensity remains the same for all maps.

-We note that the ShakeMap legends (e.g., :ref:`Figure 1.16 <figure1.16>`) have evolved slightly from the earlier version of ShakeMap and the 2005 ShakeMap Manual.
+We note that the ShakeMap legends (e.g., :num:`Figure #figure1-16`) have evolved slightly from the earlier version of ShakeMap and the 2005 ShakeMap Manual.
 The PGMs tabulated are no longer provided by (previously redundant) PGM ranges, but rather by the median motions associated with the intensity on the scale.